NabajitBhadury/Weather-Detector/README.md

 ### License
 This project is licensed under the [MIT License](https://chat.openai.com/c/LICENSE.md).

-### Contact
-If you have any questions or issues, please feel free to contact us at email@example.com.

 Thank you for using the Weather App!
 Stay informed about the weather in any city around the world.